tjlane/pypad/README.md

 TJ
---
-*Tried: Hough Transform.
+* Tried: Hough Transform.
 Was slow/not robust.
-*Working On: Optimizing the radial FWHM of a binary representation of the image
+* Working On: Optimizing the radial FWHM of a binary representation of the image